UVA Global Telemedicine Program

 Tanzanian Women's Global Health Initiative: Moshi, Tanzania

-Beginning in 2012, UVA Center for Telehealth began providing technical support to connect UVA GYN oncologist, Dr. Peyton Taylor to Kilimanjaro Christian Medical Center (KCMC) in a Medical Education Partnership Initiative (MEPI) as part of his involvement in the KCMC – Duke Women’s Global Health Initiative.
+Beginning in 2012, the UVA Center for Telehealth began providing technical support to connect UVA GYN oncologist, Dr. Peyton Taylor to Kilimanjaro Christian Medical Center (KCMC) in a Medical Education Partnership Initiative (MEPI) as part of his involvement in the KCMC – Duke Women’s Global Health Initiative.
 By providing a telemedicine connection between UVA, Duke, and KCMC, this program enhances faculty development at KCMC as well as OBGYN resident education.

 UVA and Duke faculty are also collaborating with Dr. O. Oneko of KCMC to further develop a remote rural network for cervical and breast cancer screening.
 This provides a platform for clinical translational research in HIV/HPV co-infections.